Chapter 9: Statements Summary and Error Checking

 - The type of each value must match the type of the column.

-- If no columns are specified that is the same as if all columns had been specified, in table order
+- If no columns are specified, that is the same as if all columns had been specified, in table order.

-THROW
+The THROW

-The Throw can literally go anywhere, so it's always ok.
+Throw can literally go anywhere, so it's always ok.

-BEGIN TRANSACTION
+The BEGIN TRANSACTION

-COMMIT TRANSACTION
+The COMMIT TRANSACTION

-ROLLBACK TRANSACTION
+The ROLLBACK TRANSACTION

-where you rollback to a particular save point then we must have
+where you rollback to a particular save point, then we must have

 seen that name in a savepoint

-statement previously or it's an error.
+statement previously.
+Otherwise, it's an error.

-SAVEPOINT
+The SAVEPOINT

-The The savepoint
+The savepoint

 statement can go anywhere but we do record this savepoint name

-RELEASE SAVEPOINT
+The RELEASE SAVEPOINT

-The Release savepoint can go anywhere but we must have
+Release savepoint can go anywhere but we must have

 seen that name in a previous savepoint